iammatthias-archive/Personal-ZSH-Prezto-prompt/README.md

 I recently made the jump from BASH to ZSH ([this helped me get started](http://mikebuss.com/2014/02/02/a-beautiful-productive-terminal-experience/)), and settled on [Prezto](https://github.com/sorin-ionescu/prezto) as my configuration framework.
 I worked my way through every theme I could find, but none of them did *exactly* what I wanted.
 So I started fiddling around, and cobbled together my favorite bits of functionality from the different themes I came across.

 Despite being a theme for [Oh-My-ZSH](https://github.com/robbyrussell/oh-my-zsh), I ended up using [itg.zsh-theme](https://github.com/itsthatguy/itg.zsh-theme) as my starting point.
 I was really intrigued by the GitHub status display, and wanted to try and replicate something similar using [Prezto](https://github.com/sorin-ionescu/prezto)'s Git module.
-Still working on that.
+I got it working(somewhat), and discovered that it was not as intuitive as I was hoping.
+I ended up cribbing the Git status from [Pristine](http://dhruvasagar.com/2015/11/28/pristine-zsh-theme), and I have been quite happy so far.

-I pulled a few pieces from Steve Losh's [Extravagent ZSH Prompt](http://stevelosh.com/blog/2010/02/my-extravagant-zsh-prompt/), namely the right-prompt battery status.
+I also pulled a few pieces from Steve Losh's [Extravagent ZSH Prompt](http://stevelosh.com/blog/2010/02/my-extravagant-zsh-prompt/), namely the right-prompt battery status.
+For simplicities sake, I have included the script in this repo.

 ## Installation